 Because whether you’re talking about Seasteading, Charter Cities, or a Network State, the underlying theme is the spirit of entrepreneurship as applied to politics and governance, resulting in alternative ways of living.

-Unprecedented technological unemployment6 and socio-economic inequality7, mass migrations that will happen due to climate change8, global ecosystem collapse9, rainwater everywhere on Earth becoming unsafe to drink10, noticeable worldwide inflation11, disrupted supply chains12, younger generations being the most disillusioned in living memory13, a crisis in our social imaginary14, all combined with the betrayed promises of the legacy nation states15…what we’re witnessing is a version of systemic collapse in real time that is bound to generate significant social upheavals and inevitable re-organizations in the way we live.
+Unprecedented technological unemploymentand socio-economic inequality, mass migrations that will happen due to climate change, global ecosystem collapse, rainwater everywhere on Earth becoming unsafe to drink, noticeable worldwide inflation, disrupted supply chains, younger generations being the most disillusioned in living memory, a crisis in our social imaginary, all combined with the betrayed promises of the legacy nation states…what we’re witnessing is a version of systemic collapse in real time that is bound to generate significant social upheavals and inevitable re-organizations in the way we live.

 Rather than defending a global system that has brought us to this point, the framework of Imaginal States is akin to a bold conjecture on how to start over, giving us a chance to reconfigure the sociopolitical units we want to be a part of in order to deal with the complex set of existential global challenges we have to face.

 See for example White House ‘flagging’ posts for Facebook to censor over COVID ‘misinformation’, New York Post.
 Or the recent revelations related to Twitter and the Twitter Files as detailed in this article: Why the Twitter Files Are in Fact a Big Deal (Jacobin) and this one: How Twitter Rigged the Covid Debate (The Free Press).